bgrabitmap/bgracontrols/README.md

 ### Support Us

-If you like BGRAControls please [support us on Patreon](https://www.patreon.com/lainz).
+If you like BGRAControls please [support @lainz on Patreon](https://www.patreon.com/lainz) and [support @circular17 with PayPal](https://sourceforge.net/p/lazpaint/donate/?source=navbar).

 ### Installing